We have all heard that we should have a blog on our business website and that we should be blogging. Do you really need a blog? And why?

-Having a regularly updated blog builds trust and relationship with your following.
+Having a regularly updated blog builds trust and relationships with your following.

 Your blog gives you an opportunity to talk to your prospects and customers at length in any format you feel is appropriate.
 This is something you can't do in a short advertising message.

-Different advertising platforms have different restrictions when it comes to the number of characters you can use, the amount of text, pictures, calls to actions, things you can and can't do and so on.
+Different advertising platforms have different restrictions when it comes to the number of characters you can use, the amount of text, pictures, calls to action, things you can and can't do, and so on.